RosettaCommons/rc/README.md

 - Mount the working directory into the container
 - Run the Rosetta score application
 - Output the score file to `output.sc`
+- Log the executed command to a log file for reproducibility

 ### Specifying a Container Engine